michaelquigley/df/README.md

 # df

-A lightweight Go library for binding and unbinding structured data to/from Go structs using reflection.
-Supports JSON, YAML, and map[string]any data sources with customizable field mapping via struct tags.
+A lightweight Go library for binding and unbinding structured data to/from Go structs using reflection. df serves as the foundational layer for building dynamic, configuration-driven Go applications that can reconfigure their internal architecture based on runtime configuration.

 ## Features